 If your dog is barking because they’re in pain or due to canine dementia, they will need to be treated by a veterinarian.

-The items on this list primarily use fear as a way to stop your Chihuahua from barking and should all be avoided.
-These will not address the underlying cause of the barking and could make your dog’s behavior worse.
+These ways primarily use fear as a way to stop your Chihuahua from barking and will not address the underlying causes.

 Remember, positive reinforcement is always the best way to train your dog.

 - Yelling at your dog: your dog will think you are barking with them and will get your dog more worked up